mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Dying Wish**: Re-summon this minion on a random space.

 name:     Scarzig<br>
-text:     If this minion destroys an enemy and survives, allied Scarzig anywhere transform into Feather Knights.
+text:     If this minion destroys an enemy and survives, allied Scarzig **anywhere** transform into Scarzig, Feather Knights.<br>
+tooltip:  **anywhere** On the board, in the hand, in the deck.

 name:     Scarzig, Feather Knight<br>
 text:     **Celerity**<br>